 The "Foo Fighters" amazing, rough, and analog album "There is Nothing Left To Lose" was released on November 2, 1999, we can't believe more than 20 fucking years have passed !!!

-We are so happy to have the opportunity to talk about this wonderful and so joyful album that represents everything that music should be...
+We are so happy to have the opportunity to talk about this wonderful and joyful album that represents everything that music should be...

-So let's go back a bit to understand how this so beautiful and fun album started.
+So let's go back a bit to understand how this beautiful and fun album started.

 Bassist Nate Mendel picked up the phone with Dave and informed him that he was leaving because he was tired of all this craziness and that his previous band "Sunny Day Real Estate" was reuniting.
 Dave who was completely broken decided to go out and just get drunk to the point of unconsciousness, on the way he vented his anger on his car and the lawns of the neighbors, his mother's neighbors... yes, after two big albums he still lives with his mom.
-But we were fortunate because the next morning, Nate called Dave and informed him that he regrets and that he was not leaving the band.
+But we were fortunate because the next morning, Nate called Dave and informed him that he regretted it and that he was not leaving the band.

 So they decided that this time they would make the album only as a trio, with no record label, no producers, no different artists, and assistants.
 Trio only !!
 Dave Grohl, Nate Mendel, and Taylor Hawkins

 Far from the spotlight of Los Angeles, Dave decided he was leaving his mom's house and buying a house in Virginia.
 Just to illustrate the desire to get away, Los Angeles is on the west coast and Virginia is on the east coast about 4,000 miles apart.
 Here Dave also begins a long-lasting DIY tradition of "build a studio in your home" and decides to build his famous "Studio 606" in the basement of his new home.